rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 #### Deploy CSP SKC Services
 ```
-Copy the binaries directory generated in the build system VM to the /root/ directory on the CSP system
+Copy the binaries directory generated in the build system system to the /root/ directory on the CSP system
 Update csp_skc.conf with the following
   - CSP system IP Address
   - TENANT as KUBERNETES or OPENSTACK (based on the orchestrator chosen)